The hero has been falsely accused of a crime he did not commit.

 The Simpsons episode "Krusty Gets Busted"'s entire plotline dealt with this, because Krusty the Clown was arrested for a heist at the Kwik-e-Mart, and Bart has to find out who framed him.
 Turns out it was his disgruntled assistant, Sideshow Bob, who was guilty, who Bart had Bob wear the shoe that fits (literally, as he whacked his foot to prove his large feet) on the air.

 Homer was once accused of sexual harrassment, when all he really sought was an unfortunately placed gummi.

 "Who Shot Mr. Burns?"
 Homer, again.
 Other characters are suspected, but not accused as he was.
 Smithers fits; he even thought himself guilty.

-Diamond Joe Quimby's nephew gets wrongfully accused in one early Simpsons episode, and only Bart's confession as to what actually happened (he playfully taunted the French waiter for his pronunciation of chowder, then popped open a bottle of champagne and wandered off, while the waiter promptly injured himself in a series of absurd, clumsiness-induced accidents) can get him off.
+Diamond Joe Quimby's nephew gets wrongfully accused of assault in one early Simpsons episode, and only Bart's confession as to what actually happened (he playfully taunted the French waiter for his mispronunciation of chowder, then popped open a bottle of champagne and wandered off, while the waiter promptly injured himself in a series of absurd, clumsiness-induced accidents) can get him off.

 It's the entire premise for the Teletoon show Detentionaire where Lee Ping gets framed for the biggest prank ever done in his school.
-While it does give him popularity he is sent to detention for a year and spends every day in detention by sneaking out and trying to collect more information on the real culprit in order to clear his name.
+While it does give him popularity he is sent to detention for a year and spends every day in detention by sneaking out and joining social cliques on trying to collect more information on the real culprit in order to clear his name.